 Are These Oils-Energy Stocks a Great Value Stocks Right Now?

-One company value investors might notice is PetroChina (PTR).
-PTR is currently sporting a Zacks Rank of #2 (Buy), as well as a Value grade of A. The stock holds a P/E ratio of 5.69, while its industry has an average P/E of 8.06.
-Over the past 52 weeks, PTR's Forward P/E has been as high as 22.38 and as low as 5.58, with a median of 8.37.
+Investors will also notice that CNX has a PEG ratio of 0.17.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+CNX's industry currently sports an average PEG of 0.20.
+Within the past year, CNX's PEG has been as high as 0.72 and as low as 0.17, with a median of 0.60.

-Another valuation metric that we should highlight is PTR's P/B ratio of 0.37.
-The P/B ratio pits a stock's market value against its book value, which is defined as total assets minus total liabilities.
-This stock's P/B looks attractive against its industry's average P/B of 1.06.
-Within the past 52 weeks, PTR's P/B has been as high as 0.46 and as low as 0.28, with a median of 0.35.
+Value investors also love the P/S ratio, which is calculated by simply dividing a stock's price with the company's sales.
+This is a prefered metric because revenue can't really be manipulated, so sales are often a truer performance indicator.
+CNX has a P/S ratio of 2.15.
+This compares to its industry's average P/S of 2.32.

-If you're looking for another solid Oil and Gas - Integrated - International value stock, take a look at Sasol (SSL).
-SSL is a # 2 (Buy) stock with a Value score of A.
+Another great Oil and Gas - Exploration and Production - United States stock you could consider is Comstock Resources (CRK), which is a # 2 (Buy) stock with a Value Score of A.

-Shares of Sasol are currently trading at a forward earnings multiple of 4.24 and a PEG ratio of 0.30 compared to its industry's P/E and PEG ratios of 8.06 and 0.56, respectively.

 Click to get this free report